GoogleCloudPlatform/applied-ai-engineering-samples/ai-infrastructure/saxml-on-gke/README.md

 #### Configure automation settings

 During this step, Terraform is configured to utilize the specified automation bucket and service account.
-Optionally, if configured, it can also enable the necessary services and create both the automation service account and the automation bucket.
+Optionally, you can also enable the necessary services and create both the automation service account and the automation bucket.

 1. Clone this repo